openforis/sepal-doc/docs/source/setup/presentation.rst

 Apps Tab
 ^^^^^^^^

 Click the **Apps** tab on the left side of the screen.
 This will open up a screen that shows applications that you can access through SEPAL.
+Applications are pre-programmed (typically using R or Python) to perform specific, useful tasks.
+Applications make use of instances and running an application will use your SEPAL computing resources.

 .. image:: ../_images/setup/presentation/apps_interface.png
    :alt: The Apps interface